The Full Monty is a 1997 British black comedy written by Simon Beaufoy and directed by Peter Cattaneo.

-The Full Monty is a comedy set in Sheffield, England.
-The plot follows the story of six unemployed men, four of them former steel workers, who attempt to make money as stripteasers.
-The film was a modest hit, released in the summer of 1997 to stellar reviews and decent box office.
-But then the film was a surprise nominee for Best Picture.
+Set in Sheffield, England, the film follows the story of six unemployed men, four of them former steelworkers, who attempt to make money as strippers.
+No, wait, come back, it's really good.
+The film was a modest hit, released in the summer of 1997 to stellar reviews and decent box office, and then was a surprise nominee for Best Picture.
 The film made $257 million worldwide on a budget of $3.5 million, $45 million of which came Stateside.

 Contains examples of:

 - Amazingly Embarrassing Parents: Gaz's son thinks that his father is embarrassing.
 When Gaz starts to rehearse for the stripping show, his son runs away and tries to go back to his mother's because he is ashamed of his father.

 - Ask a Stupid Question...: This exchange when Gaz asks his friend Dave to borrow a jacket for a funeral from the retail store ASDA where he works:

 - Bathroom Stall of Overheard Insults: When Gaz and Dave sneak into the toilets of the club during the Chippendales show, they overhear Jean's opinion about her husband Dave: she thinks that he has given up everything.